Cosby5/All-My-Stars/README.md

 - [LinDevHard/raspb-finder](https://github.com/LinDevHard/raspb-finder) - A tool to find a Raspberry Pi in the local network (not maintained)
 - [JakeWharton/plex-orphaned-files](https://github.com/JakeWharton/plex-orphaned-files) - Find files in your Plex libraries which are not indexed
 - [fossasia/susi_android](https://github.com/fossasia/susi_android) - SUSI.AI Android App https://play.google.com/apps/testing/ai.susi
+- [gotify/android](https://github.com/gotify/android) - An app for creating push notifications for new messages posted to gotify/server.

 ## Lua